Dixboi/AI-Expert/Theoretical/bnomial.md

 Lastly, semi-supervised learning could be used if Milani already had a small portion of labeled data.
 The method would then generate labels for the remaining data.
 However, there is no indication that Milani has any labeled data, making semi-supervised learning an unsuitable option.

 Other techniques to generate labels include active learning and weak supervision.

+## Implementing neural networks

+**Situation**

+Maggie is learning to implement neural networks and has discovered the importance of using non-linearities.

+She learned that if she doesn't add non-linearities to the model, the network won't solve the problem.

+Which of the following options will add non-linearities to Maggie's neural network?

+• Using convolution operations as part of the network.

+• Using Stochastic Gradient Descent to train the network.

+• Implementing the backpropagation process.

+• Using Rectifier Linear Unit (ReLU) as an activation function.

+**Explanation**

+For a neural network to learn complex patterns, we must ensure that the network can approximate any function, not only linear ones.
+This is why we call it "non-linearities."

+The way we do this is by using activation functions.

+An interesting fact: the Universal approximation theorem states that, when using non-linear activation functions, we can turn a two-layer neural network into a universal function approximator.
+This is an excellent illustration of how powerful neural networks are.

+Some of the most popular activation functions are sigmoid and ReLU.

+A convolution operation is a linear operation.
+You can check this answer in Stack Exchange for an excellent explanation.

+Finally, neither Stochastic Gradient Descent nor backpropagation has anything to do with the linearity of the network operations.